jacks4ever/traccar-client-degoogled/DEGOOGLE_CHANGES.md

 # De-Googled Traccar Client Changes

 This document outlines the changes made to remove Google dependencies from the Traccar client app, making it suitable for Android phones like Unplugged that don't have Google Play Services.
+This version is **Android-only** for maximum compatibility with de-googled devices.

 ## Changes Made